 The highest, hardest, and lowest in the Med School Selectivity Index:

-• The Mayo Clinic is the hardest medical school to get into.
-It combines the lowest acceptance rate with highest median MCAT and GPA.
-It is closely followed by Harvard and Stanford.
+- The Mayo Clinic is the hardest medical school to get into.
+It combines one of the lowest acceptance rates with very high medians for MCAT and GPA.
+It is closely followed by Harvard, UPenn, and NYU.

-• Johns Hopkins has the highest average GPA (3.94) for accepted medical students.
-NYU Langone and Harvard are in the #2 and #3 spots on this one.
+- Johns Hopkins has the highest average GPA (3.94) for accepted medical students.
+Harvard and NYU follow closely behind at 3.93.

 While it’s interesting to see the schools with highest stats or the most selective programs, don’t forget to look at the numbers that are in the same range as your stats for guidance on where to apply to medical school.
 This data can help you apply thoughtfully, purposefully, and successfully.